Glossary

 During official tabulation, the returning officer compiles the results for each candidate from the results tabulated by election officials on election night.
 At the conclusion of the official tabulation, each returning officer declares the candidate with the most votes to be elected.
 Candidates or their designated representatives are invited to official tabulation to observe the proceedings.

-A guide sent to every address in Ontario during a general election that contains information voters need to vote.
+A guide sent to every address in Ontario during a general election that contains information voters need to vote including when, where and how to vote.

 During a by-election, the guide is sent to every address within the electoral district having the election.

-The Permanent Register of Electors for Ontario (PREO), more commonly known as the voters list, includes the names and addresses of people who are eligible to vote in Ontario.
-Information on the register is updated from a variety of sources including Elections Canada, other government agencies, and through direct updates from electors.
+The Permanent Register of Electors for Ontario (PREO), more commonly known as the Register, includes the names and addresses of people who are eligible to vote in provincial and local elections in Ontario.

-When an election is called, information from the Permanent Register of Electors for Ontario is used to create the voters list for each electoral district.
+When a provincial election is called, information from the Permanent Register of Electors for Ontario is used to create the voters list for each electoral district.

 An electoral district is divided into geographic areas called polling divisions.
 This is done for the purpose of administering the election.
 There is at least one voting location for each polling division.
 Your voting location on election day is determined by your polling division.